bits-and-bots/bits-app-web/README.md

 Deploys a new live version of the app.<br>

+For now, please **only deploy after your changes are merged into master** and **always deploy from master**.

-Before deploying, please ensure you have no uncommitted (or even unpushed) changes (you've checked out the commit of the version you wish to deploy, `git status` is clean, and your remote tracking branch is up to date with your local branch).
+Before deploying, please ensure you're on the master branch, and you have no uncommitted (or even unpushed) changes (`git status` is clean, and your remote tracking branch is up to date with your local branch.)

 This script makes a new build based off your local version of the project.
 This works by first generating a new build (placed into the `build`) directory, then pushing the resulting contents of that directory to the `gh-pages` branch.

 This can only be done if you have push access to the `gh-pages` branch.
-If you don't have push access and you should, create an issue or send a question to our [#website](https://bits-n-bots.slack.com/archives/CG6RUDZ29) channel in Slack.
+If you don't have push access and you should, create a GitHub issue or send a question to our [#website](https://bits-n-bots.slack.com/archives/CG6RUDZ29) channel in Slack.

 The website may take a few minutes to deploy.
 After waiting a few minutes, you should ensure that the site is up (you will likely have to do a hard refresh or view it in private browser mode to avoid viewing a locally cached version).

 Note: eventually all deployment will be done during CI/CD and no humans will have push access.

-For now, please **only deploy after your changes are merged into master** and **always deploy from master**.

 ### `npm start`